 2. Microsoft Azure

 Microsoft Azure is a cloud web service and arguably a product that can become the next transcendent Microsoft product.
 Azure is in many ways the future of Microsoft.
-It offers Virtual Machines, app services, SQL database, storage, frameworks, development tools, and so much more for businesses and professionals.
+It offers Virtual Machines, app services, SQL database, storage, frameworks, development tools, and so much more for businesses seeking Digital Transformation and professionals.
 95% of all Fortune 500 companies use Microsoft Azure.
 It offers unprecedented horizontal and vertical scalability that enterprises and corporations are constantly striving for.
 It operates as a Software as a Service (Saas), Infrastructure as a Service (Iaas), and Platform as a Service (PaaS).

 1. Windows 95